 As eco-friendly products rise in popularity, more cultures adopt Western-style sanitationware, and biomedicine advances in orthopedic and dental reconstruction, the world demand for traditional and technical ceramics is increasing.
 The ceramics market is projected to almost double in the next 7 years.

 Here are the top 9 reasons your ceramics products needs Selvol Polyvinyl Alcohol to stay competitive in the upcoming years.

-9. Non-Hazardous and Non-toxic– Selvol Polyvinyl Alcohol is used extensively in traditional household ceramics, like stoneware and sanitaryware, because It is not DOT regulated, make it very safe to handle, use, and store.
+9. Non-Hazardous and Non-toxic– Selvol Polyvinyl Alcohol is used extensively in traditional household ceramics, like stoneware and sanitaryware, because polyvinyl alcohol (PVA) is not regulated by the U.S. Department of Transportation, making it very safe to handle, use, store, and transport.

 8. Flexible Properties– With a wide variety of hydrolysis levels and molecular weights available, Selvol Polyvinyl Alcohols are well suited to both traditional and technical ceramics.

 7. Biodegradable– Selvol Polyvinyl Alcohol in as a resin or solution is completely biodegradable.
 New, eco-friendly housing tiles use ingredients like Selvol to complete their formulations within modern standards.